Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

 tags: "installation python django flask pyramid agent service configuration" -->

-The Python agent and Go service use a YAML file to alter the agent behavior.
+The Python agent and Contrast Service use a YAML file to alter the agent behavior.

 ## Load Path